 Firefighter gear is required to be water and fire resistant.
 The outer layer is treated extensiviely with PFAS or constructed with fluoropolymers, a type of PFAS in order to pass this requirement.
 These uniforms break down over time and are not replaced for ten years.

-Studies show that firefighter suffer from disproportionality high rates of cancer, including types that have been lined to PFAS exposure such as testicular cancer, prostate cancer, mesothelioma and non-Hodgins lymphoma.
+Different PFAS have been linked to a wide variety of health issues in humans, including certain types of cancer.
+Studies show that firefighter suffer from disproportionality high rates of cancer, including types that have been linked to PFAS exposure such as testicular cancer, prostate cancer, mesothelioma and non-Hodgins lymphoma.
 Firefighter gear cancer lawsuits are currently being filed on behalf of firefighters who believe their diagnosis may be a result of this breakdown of materials.